deanstein/CinderellaCityProject/README.md

 The simulation is still under development, so some issues are known and will be fixed in future updates:

+- The audio when walking outside the mall is too short and loops too quickly
+- Jumping or using anti-gravity mode while walking outside the mall will play the interior audio unexpectedly
 - Large areas of both time periods are unfinished.